grid reference TL 913 489

-Thatched pub close to a large public car-park and opposite the famous medieval town church.
-Stone floor and beams in the bar area.
-To the rear is an enclosed garden for families to rear.
-Disabled toilet.
+A thatched pub close to a large public car-park and opposite the famous medieval town church.
+There is a stone floor and beams in the bar area.
+To the rear is an enclosed garden for families.

 The current pub was built to replace a nearby pub (also called the Cock) which was demolished in 1950.